Pedro Santos (footballer, born 1988)

-Pedro Miguel Martins Santos (born 22 April 1988) is a Portuguese professional footballer who plays as a full-back for Major League Soccer club D.C.
-United.
+Pedro Miguel Martins Santos (born 22 April 1988) is a Portuguese professional footballer who plays as a winger or full-back for USL Championship club Loudoun United.

 After starting out at Casa Pia, he went on to amass Primeira Liga totals of 118 matches with 22 goals at the service of Vitória de Setúbal, Rio Ave and Braga.
-He represented Leixões in the Liga de Honra, and also competed professionally in Romania with Astra Giurgiu and the United States with Columbus Crew.
+He represented Leixões in the Liga de Honra, and also competed professionally in Romania with Astra Giurgiu and the United States with Columbus Crew and D.C.
+United.

 Santos represented Portugal at under-19 level.

 Club career

 Early career

-Born in Lisbon, Santos played youth football with three clubs, including Casa Pia A.C. from ages 13–19.
-He spent his first seasons as a senior in the lower leagues, scoring a career-best 17 goals in the 2009–10 season to help the team promote to the third division.
+Born in Lisbon, Santos played youth football with three clubs, including Casa Pia A.C. from ages 13 to 19.
+He spent his first seasons as a senior in the lower leagues, scoring a career-best 17 goals in 2009–10 to help the team promote to the third division.

 Subsequently, Santos moved to the professionals after signing with Leixões S.C. from the Liga de Honra.
 In his second year at the Estádio do Mar, he started in 23 of his 27 appearances (four goals) and the side finished in 11th position.

 In the summer of 2012, Santos joined Vitória de Setúbal, making his debut in the Primeira Liga on 19 August of that year by coming as a 68th-minute substitute in a 2–2 away draw against C.D.
 Nacional, where he won a penalty and was also booked.
 His first goal in the league arrived on 4 November, when he played 79 minutes and helped the hosts defeat Sporting CP 2–1.